-Action # Title Description Total Funds Contributing Development in areas of ELD, ELA, and mathematics ELD standards.
-His structured word inquiry approach to teaching reading and vocabulary has been helpful.
-Dr. Jill Kerper Mora, professor at SDSU in ELD development, provided PD in ELL strategies for instruction and ELD standards.
-In 2019-2020, LdVCS partnered with UCSD and San Diego Global Vision Academy for math training, the Red Cross of America who provided certification for all LdVCS staff in first aid, CPR, and AED training.
+Action # Title Description Total Funds Contributing 1.11 Consultants to provide Professional Development in areas of ELD, ELA, and mathematics Consultants to provide Professional Development in areas of ELD and ELA.
+LdVCS partnered with UCSD and San Diego Global Vision Academy for math and ELA training, the Red Cross of America who provided certification for all LdVCS staff in first aid, CPR, and AED training.
 LdVCS also worked closely with the San Diego Office of Education in regards to restorative discipline practices and community circles.
-COSTS FOR ITEM ACCOUNTED FOR IN PREVIOUS ACTION N/A 12 Translate weekly updates Weekly parent updates are translated into Spanish.
+In 2021-2022, SDAWP provided additional PD in writing strategies for instruction.
+Their approach to using mentor texts as the foundation for teaching writing has been effective in reaching our EL population.
+In 2023-2024, LdVCS will be partnering with BE GLAD to improve our ELD pedagogy. \$37,500.00 Yes 1.12 Translate weekly updates Weekly parent updates are translated into Spanish.
 All materials sent home for parents was translated into Spanish.
 This allows us to communicate information to ensure all parents have universal access to all information and updates.
-This is an essential piece of our communication. \$74,917 No 13 Parent Workshops Saturday parent workshops through ELAC allow us to give parents information about the ELPAC test, how it affects students in middle school, and how to prepare your child for the ELPAC assessment.
-Parent Workshops.
-Parent Institute for Quality Education provided parent workshops over a 9-week period.
-Parent meetings took place to inform families about the local control and accountability plan, finance items in the budget, monthly business and school information disseminated during the Board of Trustees meetings, and three different discussions. with the principal where educational information was discussed with the parent group.
-Other meetings included: • ELAC Meetings • ELPAC Informational Saturday's (2) • CAASPP Institute • (3) Coffee with the Principal events • Board of Trustees monthly meetings PERSONNEL COSTS ACCOUNTED FOR ABOVE N/A

-Action # Title Description Total Funds Contributing 14 Purchase licensing for online intervention program(s) such as Imagine Learning, Reading Plus and Zearn All licensing has been updated and renewed.
-Purchase licensing for online intervention program(s) such as Imagine Learning, Imagine Math Facts, NewsELA, TCI science and social studies, Illuminate Education, Vocabulary Spelling City and Reading Plus.
-Licenses have been purchased for Imagine Learning, Imagine Mathematics and Reading Plus.
+This is an essential piece of our communication. \$9,906.25 Yes 1.13 Implement Mental Health supports through Garden curriculum & instruction time Support students' mental health through learning about nature.
+Students experience fewer symptoms of depression and anxiety by learning about nature. \$60,000.00 Yes 1.14 Purchase licensing for online intervention program(s) All licensing has been updated and renewed.
+Based on Parent, Teacher, and District Feedback LdVCS switched our main online intervention program to iReady Reading and Math.
+LdVCS purchase licensing for other online intervention programs such as NewsELA, Generation Genius, TCI science and social studies, and Illuminate Education.
 All licensing is monitored by staff and the director.
 Monthly usage reports allow the director to monitor the effectiveness of the program and the fidelity in which classroom teachers are using the program as well.
-Teachers can also send home progress reports to parents to show the work the child has completed or to assist struggling students at home as well as at school. \$50,000 No 15 Acquire, develop, and retain teachers.
-Teacher retention remains steady from 2020 to 2021.
-This school year, we added two new teachers to our staff.
-NO COSTS ASSOCIATED WITH THIS ITEM N/A
+Teachers can also send home progress reports to \$21,000.00 Yes

+Action # Title Description Total Funds Contributing parents to show the work the child has completed or to assist struggling students at home as well as at school.
+1.15 Acquire, develop, and retain teachers.
+Teacher retention remains steady from 2021 to 2022.
+This school year, we added two new teachers to our staff due to increased enrollment and a major change of a teacher moving into the director position. \$0.00 No